-CompTIA’s IT Certification Roadmap outlines which certifications – CompTIA and otherwise – align with which career paths.
-So, if you work in information security and want to grow in your career, you can see which certifications can help you get to the intermediate, advanced or expert level.
+CompTIA’s IT Career Roadmap outlines which certifications align with which career paths.
+So, if you work in information security and want to grow in your career, you can see which certifications can help you get to the intermediate, advanced, or expert level.

-You’ll also want to choose a certification that’s right for your level of experience.
-Some certifications are designed to help people get into IT careers while others are meant for those with several years of hands-on experience in the field.
+You’ll also want to choose a certification that’s right for your level of experience: Some certifications are designed to help people get into IT careers.
+Others are meant for those with several years of hands-on experience in the field.

 Once you choose the certification you want to earn, it’s time to prepare.
+Here are some tips:

 - Choose your training option.
-Will you take a class, use a self-paced e-learning tool or study on your own?
+Will you take a class, use a self-paced e-learning tool, or study on your own?
 Decide which makes the most sense for you based on your learning style and timeline.

 - Register and pay for your exam and mark your calendar!
 Give yourself ample time to study so you can go in confidently and ace your test.